Sports Briefs, Sept. 20, 2017

 Park City Sailing's Final Regatta is Upcoming

 Park City Sailing's fall regatta is set for Saturday, Sept.
 30 and Sunday, Oct.
 1. The Saturday regatta is followed by the Commodore's Ball.
 The event is casual, so attendees don't need to wear tuxedos or ball gowns.
 The event will feature food, drinks, music and dancing.
 Dress for the ball in your favorite “nautical” attire.
 Go preppy with your Nantucket Reds/Lilly Pulitzer, or go all out with a pirate or mermaid costume.
-Go to Park City Sailing’s website for more details.
+Go to sailpc.org for more details.

 Youth & Adult Karate Starting Soon

 The PC MARC is offering sessions of Youth and Adult Karate from Sept.
 11 to Oct.
 19. It's a great way to improve fitness, confidence and focus.
 Adult sessions are for those aged 14 and over, and take place on Mondays and Wednesdays from 6-7 p.m.
 Youth sessions are available for ages 4 and older, class schedules vary.
-For pricing, schedules, and to register, visit this website or call 435-615-5400.
+For pricing, schedules, and to register, visit parkcityrecreation.org or call 615-5400.

 PC MARC offers Dryland Training